Restaurant tips and tricks have been subjects that I have wanted to blog about for a while now.

 Split your entree when it arrives at your table, just ask your waiter to go ahead and bring you a to-go container right then.
 Also, watch the menu for 1/2 size entrees or even an appetizer as your entree just because of the small size of it.
 (If you do order an appetizer as an entree, make sure to tell your waiter that so that he can have the kitchen fix them at the same time…or else you will get yours and your Hubby will get his 10-15 minutes later.
 Don’t ask me how I know…)

 Look for whole-grain pasta or brown rice side dishes.
-Watch for foods with healthy fats such as olive oil and avocados, add in some nuts and seeds your salads for good measure.
+Watch for foods with healthy fats such as olive oil and avocados.
+And add in some nuts and seeds your salads for good measure.
 Remember to eat all of your container colors you saved for this meal.
 Go heavy on those green container veggies and purple container fruits!

-I just avoid dessert unless it is MY birthday but just an average night out for dinner doesn’t require that many more calories added to it.
+I just avoid dessert unless it is MY birthday.
+But just an average night out for dinner doesn’t require that many more calories added to it.